-“Sometimes people like me, have to endure the pain and just go through life with it at least until I go to graduate school.
-There I will be my own person.
-I hate that I can’t get help, that there’s no solution.
+“Sometimes people have to endure the pain and just go through life because the situation can’t change.
+I can’t get help and there’s no solution.
 I hate that I have to be with my mom every day.
 I’m sorry if this sounds like a rant.
 I feel like when I write to someone, I feel better.
-No one can ever know from school or other family that we have problems at home.
+No one can ever know at school or in my family that we have problems at home.
 I always want to be seen as someone who has everything together.
 I like it that way.
 Anyways, I bet your tips can really help others.
-I just feel helpless stuck here.”
+I feel helpless and stuck here, and could use some ideas on how to survive a situation that won’t ever change.”

 Know you are not alone

-In Tiny Beautiful Things: Advice on Love and Life from Dear Sugar, Strayed describes her job as a youth advocate for teenagers.
+In Tiny Beautiful Things: Advice on Love and Life from Dear Sugar, popular advice columnist and bestselling author Cheryl Strayed describes her past job as a youth advocate for teenagers.
 She worked with abused, neglected girls; her job was to help them not get pregnant, not get locked up before they graduate, and get a permanent job at Taco Bell or WalMart.

 “I called the state’s Child Protection Services every day, and no one did one thing,” writes Strayed.
 “Not one person.
 Not one thing.
 Ever.”